Boric acid: Insecticidal

 Boric acid was first registered in the US as an insecticide in 1948 for control of cockroaches, termites, fire ants, fleas, silverfish, and many other insects.
-The product is generally considered to be safe to use in household kitchens to control cockroaches and ants.
-It acts as a stomach poison affecting the insects' metabolism, and the dry powder is abrasive to the insects' exoskeletons.
-Boric acid also has the reputation as "the gift that keeps on killing" in that cockroaches that cross over lightly dusted areas do not die immediately, but that the effect is like shards of glass cutting them apart.
-This often allows a roach to go back to the nest where it soon dies.
+The product is generally considered safe in household kitchens to control cockroaches and ants.
+It acts as a stomach poison affecting the insects' metabolism.
+The dry powder is abrasive to the insects' exoskeletons.
+It is in non-specific IRAC group 8D.
+Boric acid is also known as "the gift that keeps on killing" because cockroaches cross over lightly dusted areas and do not die immediately.
+Still, the effect is like shards of glass cutting them apart.
+This often allows a cockroach to return to the nest, where it soon dies.
 Cockroaches, being cannibalistic, eat others killed by contact or consumption of boric acid, consuming the powder trapped in the dead roach and killing them, too.

+Boric acid is also widely used in wood treatment to protect against termites.
+The full complexity of its mechanism is not fully understood.
+Still, aside from causing dose-dependent mortality, boric acid causes dysbiosis in the Eastern Subterranean termite, leading to the opportunistic rise of insect pathogens that could be contributing to mortality.
+In Japan the practice of laying newspapers treated with o-boric acid and borax under buildings has been effective in controlling Coptotermes formosanus and Reticulitermes speratus populations.
+Decaying wood treated with 0.25 to 0.5 percent disodium octaborate (Na2B8O13*4H2O, commonly abbreviated DOT) is also effective for baiting Heterotermes aureus populations.
+A 1997 paper concluded: "Borate baits would undoubtedly be helpful in the long-term, but do not appear sufficient as a sole method of structural protection."

 Preservation

 In combination with its use as an insecticide, boric acid also prevents and destroys existing wet and dry rot in timbers.
 It can be used in combination with an ethylene glycol carrier to treat external wood against fungal and insect attack.
-It is possible to buy borate-impregnated rods for insertion into wood via drill holes where dampness and moisture is known to collect and sit.
-It is available in a gel form and injectable paste form for treating rot affected wood without the need to replace the timber.
+It is possible to buy borate-impregnated rods for insertion into wood via drill holes where dampness and moisture are known to collect and sit.
+It is available in a gel form and injectable paste form for treating rot-affected wood without replacing the timber.
 Concentrates of borate-based treatments can be used to prevent slime, mycelium, and algae growth, even in marine environments.

 Boric acid is added to salt in the curing of cattle hides, calfskins, and sheepskins.
-This helps to control bacterial development, and helps to control insects.
+This helps to control bacterial development and insects.